Updated December 2, 2020

 As a landlord, you will encounter many different types of tenants during the application process.
 One of the key components to screening is to learn to discern and weed out the bad tenants before you even bother with a paper application.

 When you start to understand tenant types, you can understand better how to handle the screening process.
-While you can never fully predict what a tenant will be like, you can gain a better understanding of how tenants react.
-Check out these four common tenant types you might encounter as a landlord as well as tips on how to proceed with each type.
+While you can never fully predict what a tenant will be like, you can better understand how tenants react.
+Check out these four common tenant types you might encounter as a landlord, as well as tips on how to proceed with each type.

 The Tenant Who’s In A Hurry